WangChyanhassth-2say/microNet/README.md

 │   │       └──*.JPEG * n
 ```

-If the filename is not 'train' and 'val', like 'ILSVRC2012_img_train' and 'ILSVRC2012_img_val',
+If the foldername is not 'train' and 'val', like 'ILSVRC2012_img_train' and 'ILSVRC2012_img_val',
 please try to rewrite the str 'train' and 'val' in the .py file  utils/dataloaders.py in line 95 and line 115